EmreDay1/3D-Designs/F360/little_japanese_desk/README.md

-Inspired mostly by a jvscholz video wanted to build a wood desk- but not out of skateboards
+Inspired mostly by a jvscholz video wanted to build a wood desk- but not out of skateboards; obivously it's parametric:|